Rybadour/Foreman/README.md

 # Foreman #

+## NOTE: This repository has been superceded by [Foreman2](https://github.com/DanielKote/Foreman2).
+Foreman 2 has countless improvements and active development!

 This is a simple program for generating flowcharts for production lines in the game [Factorio](https://www.factorio.com/).

 Requires .Net 4.0 or higher and Visual C++ 2012 x86 to run.